Washington Community Property Lawyer

 Property Agreements for Married Couples in Washington State

-A properly drafted community property agreement ensures that your spouse or registered domestic partners will inherit your property in the event of your death without probate proceedings.
+That does NOT mean that your spouse automatically inherits your property when you die!
+A properly drafted community property agreement ensures that your spouse will inherit your property when you die without probate proceedings.
 An experienced estate planning lawyer can help prepare this document to comply with Washington law.

 Community Property Agreements

-Under Washington community property law, married people and registered domestic partners can enter an agreement as a form of estate planning.
-Usually, the property division contract states that all current property is owned by both spouses or partners, including assets brought to the marriage, and that all future acquisitions will also be jointly owned.
-Upon death, the property is transferred to the surviving spouse or partner.
+Under Washington community property law, married people can enter into an agreement as a form of estate planning.
+Usually, the property division contract states that all current property is owned by both spouses orpartners, including assets brought to the marriage, and that all future acquisitions will also be jointly owned.
+Upon death, the property is transferred to the surviving spouse.
+Various exceptions are included to cover future circumstances that may interfere with the good intentions of having a Community Property Agreement.

 As a form of estate planning, a community property agreement can prevent surviving family members from arguing over the rightful ownership of property upon your death.
 Community property agreements allow the quick transfer of assets to a surviving spouse or registered domestic partner without probate proceedings.
 Only married couples and registered domestic partners can enter a community property agreement under Washington law.